Unlocking the Power of On-Demand RabbitMQ for PCF

 This plan offers:

-- Fast access to an isolated, clustered instance of RabbitMQ scoped to the application team Orgs and Spaces
+- Fast access to an isolated, clustered instance of RabbitMQ scoped to the app developer team Orgs and Spaces

-- Administrator access to the RabbitMQ Management UI to give application teams full control over the cluster
+- Administrator access to the RabbitMQ Management UI to give app developer teams full control over the cluster

 - Updates and upgrades initiated and controlled by the operator to keep the instance up-to-date with the latest security patches and bug fixes.

 - Message resilience provided by mirroring queues across RabbitMQ nodes, and the option to use the Federation and Shovel plugins.

 The following are some general principles to be aware of when configuring the cluster plan: